God, Science and Advertising.

 Stories Inspire.
 Science Explains.
 Advertising Sells.

 So what’s God got to do with advertising?
 It’s simple.
-It’s not about ongoing need to elevate clever ad-people as deities.
+It’s not about our ongoing need to elevate clever ad-people as deities.
 In an industry fuelled by ego and money the reasons for that are self-evident.
 It’s not even a question of how a religious celebration of hope and salvation spawned a multi-billion dollar secular industry in chocolate eggs.
 That’s a different story again.
 The point of this post is stories.

 Science deals in facts while religions change lives by telling stories.
 They do it well.
 When was the last time someone laid down their life for a burger?
 Or someone blindly took up arms to ‘fight the good fight’ because Apple feels better than Android?
 (Bad example, see below, but you get the point).

 Long story short, stories help people remember stuff.
 They make people think.
 They make people feel.
 And they get people to act.
-In an industry whose only real job is to layer rational products with an arbitrary layer of ‘feel good’ to engender loyalty or add a price premium, nothing can beat a well-told story.
+In an industry whose only real job is to layer rational products with an arbitrary layer of less rational ‘feel good’ to engender loyalty or add a price premium, nothing can beat a well-told story.

 So if you want to build a brand.
 Tell a story.